solve-coagulate/lispfun/docs/toy_interpreter.md

 quoted strings.
 Additional helpers like `<=`, `>=`, `abs`, `max`, `min` and a Lisp implementation of `apply` further reduce the reliance on Python.
-The operations `null?`, `length`, `map` and `filter` are also implemented in Lisp.
-The interpreter still depends on the host for low level string primitives and type checks (`number?`, `string?`, `symbol?`, `list?`) as well as environment manipulation.
+The operations `null?`, `length`, `string-length`, `map` and `filter` are also implemented in Lisp.
+The interpreter still depends on the host for other low level string primitives and type checks (`number?`, `string?`, `symbol?`, `list?`) as well as environment manipulation.
 The `(require "file.lisp")` form loads a Lisp file only once so modules aren't